Logo: Institute of Slush Hydrogen.

 - 2004-2016 Professor, Institute of Fluid Socience (Cryogenic flow laboratory),

-Prof. Ohira engaged in the development of liquid and slush hydrogen technologies, a high-efficiency hydrogen energy system using slush hydrogen, and thermo-fluid technologies of cryogenic fluid.
+Prof. Ohira engaged in the development of liquid and slush hydrogen technologies, the high-efficiency hydrogen energy system using slush hydrogen, and thermo-fluid technologies of cryogenic fluid.

 - Apr.
 2016 Emeritus Professor, Tohoku University.